qcri-social/AIDR/Output-Tester.md

 ## Execution

 The output test should generate a collection name as `YYYYMMDDhhssmm-output-test`.
-It should also generate synthetic Twitter messages with fixed texts but random tweetids.
+It should also generate synthetic Twitter messages with fixed random texts and random tweetids.
 It should keep those messages in memory for the duration of the text.

 1. Write to REDIS _nitems_ items in the channel expected by output, if it fails, FAIL.
 1. Call the `/crisis/fetch/channel/{crisisCode}` API, if it fails, FAIL.